rolling-scopes-school/tasks/tasks/connections/milestone_6.people_groups.md

 #### Group section

-- list of groups via `/groups/list` is automatically loaded more than once during 1 browser session (until the user refreshes the page) if user do not click _Update_ button.
+- list of groups via `/groups/list` is automatically (_Update_ button is not pressed) loaded more than once **until** user logs out or refreshes the browser's page.
 For instance, when user navigates through the pages, sends new messages, deletes or creates group(s): **-30 points**

 #### People list

-- list of conversations via `/conversations/list` is automatically loaded more than once during 1 browser session (until the user refreshes the page) if user do not click _Update_ button.
+- list of conversations via `/conversations/list` is automatically (_Update_ button is not pressed) loaded more than once **until** user logs out or refreshes the browser's page.
 For instance, when user navigates through the pages, sends new messages, deletes or creates conversation(s): **-20 points**
-- list of users via `/users` is automatically loaded more than once during 1 browser session (until the user refreshes the page) if user do not click _Update_ button.
+- list of users via `/users` is automatically (_Update_ button is not pressed) loaded more than once **until** user logs out or refreshes the browser's page.
 For instance, when user navigates through the pages, sends new messages, deletes or creates conversation(s): **-20 points**